king-martinien/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Change The working directory to the user's home directory
 - Display the current directory content in a long format
 - Display the current directory content, including hidden files, using long format
 - Display the current directory content in long format, with user and group IDS displayed numericaly and hidden files
+- Create a directory named my_first_directory